The Beauty of Aging

 So heck to the yes, I’ll drive my daughter’s convertible with the top down every chance I get.

-Invisible aging doesn’t show up on your skin-
+Invisible aging doesn’t show -

-It shows up everywhere else
+but it also shows up everywhere

 In how you move through the world